Jinyoung-s/debtitEn/README.md

 This program is made up of the following

- - Java, Spring-boot, Vue.js, typescript, Mysql, etc..
+ - Java, Spring-boot, Vue.js, typescript, Mysql, JPA, etc..

 This program has a following features
  - Sign up process using mail (includes google, facebook SSO sign up and login, Spring Security )